omes/eligius-stats/README.md

 These scripts generate statistics (xHTML pages and graphes) about the Eligius pool available at http://eligius.st/.

-It requires PHP >= 5.3, with the curl extension, and rrdtool.
+It requires PHP >= 5.3 with the curl extension.

 These scripts are distributed under the GNU GPLv3 license.